• Join the UKโ€™s Leading

 In many regions, assistance dogs are permitted in public areas to support their handlers.
 It's important to familiarize yourself with local laws and regulations regarding assistance dogs.

-Important Assistance Dog Letter Templates
+Learn More – Additional Assistance Dog Letter Templates

 📌 Housing Accommodation Request Letter – Need to request reasonable accommodation from your landlord?
 This template ensures your rights under the Equality Act 2010 are respected.